nextpyp/pyp/docs/install/install-web.rst

 You can look for clues as to what went wrong by checking the various log files.
 See :doc:`troubleshooting<./troubleshooting>` for more details.

-If you're logged into the server locally (i.e., with a keyboard and a monitor), then you can visit the website in your browser now at http://localhost:8080.
+If you're logged into the server locally (e.g., with a keyboard and a monitor or some kind of remote desktop software like VNC), then you can visit the website in your browser now at http://localhost:8080.

 .. note::

   If you're logged into the server remotely over SSH, you won't be able to visit the website in your browser just yet.
   Remote network access to the website is disabled by default.
-  To enable remote access, head to `Next steps`_.
+  To enable remote access, head to `Next steps`_ after you've finished the rest of the numbered steps.

-Step 6: Configure your data folders
+Step 5: Configure your data folders
 -----------------------------------

 nextPYP uses `containerization`_ technology to help keep the install process as simple as we can make it,